 List of parent programmes currenlty availalble through Foróige click here

 Blueskies Parenting Programmes & Supports Clondalkin click here

-A number of local services have been working to establish a drop in support service in the Killinarden area for parents.
-This group included local services working in the community to develop this with support from CYPSC & local CFSN Co-ordinators working in the area.
-The new drop in service is available to parents every Thursday monring by appointment in Killinarden Community Centre.
+A number of local services have been working to establish a drop in support service in the Killinarden area for parents who may be seeking support and to help them access services in their area.
+The new drop in service is available to parents every Tuesday morning in Killinarden Family Resource Centre.
 Phone 0879078763

 Progressing Disablity Services

 PDS is a significant change programme for the provision of therapeutic services for children from birth to 18 years of age.
 It is being rolled out nationally by the HSE in partnership with its funded voluntary organisations.
 PDS will

 - Provide a clear pathway and fairer access to services for all children with a disability.

 - Make the best use of available resources for the benefit of children and their families

 - Ensure effective teams working in partnership with families and with education staff to support children with a disability to reach their full potential.